-Pre-processing and the selection model
+Pre-processing and the Selection Model

 Using standard regression analysis to understand the relationship between judicial independence, courts, and electoral manipulation runs the risk of producing biased results due to endogeneity and confounding, as discussed above.
 Instead, I use pre-processing methods that weight observations to balance treatment and control groups along a set of covariates, making treatment conditionally independent of those variables.
 This allows researchers to better identify casual relationships (Rosenbaum and Rubin 1985; Hirano, Imbens, and Ridder 2003; Ho et al. 2007), however, they can also increase bias if the selection model is mis-specified (Arceneaux, Gerber, and Green 2006).
 To reduce this risk, I make use of techniques that do not require iterative checking of the change in balance produced by different selection models (Imai and Ratkovic 2014; Hainmueller 2012)—thus avoiding cherry-picking—and by including measures of theoretically important predictors of the treatment in the models.

 The primary method of pre-processing and analysis presented here is the use of entropy balancing, which assigns weights to control observations such that the weighted means of covariates match across treatment and control groups, while minimizing the distance between the individual weights and the default expectation of equal weighting (Hainmueller 2012); this method has been shown to be doubly-robust to misspecifications of either the selection or outcome models (Zhao and Percival 2016).
-As an alternative pre-processing technique, discussed in the appendix, I also weight observations using covariate balancing propensity scores (Imai and Ratkovic 2014), with similar results.
+As an alternative pre-processing technique, discussed in the appendix, I also weight observations using covariate balancing propensity scores (Imai and Ratkovic 2014), with similar results (Table A.3).

 To balance treatment and control groups, it is important to correctly specify the covariates of the treatment variable.
 This is especially important in this setting, where the incumbent government has at least some control over selection into treatment—increasing de jure judicial independence—and over the integrity of its elections.
 First, I balance on the binary variable transitional election, which records whether the upcoming election is part of shift toward multiparty elections.
 This is an important step, since some positive reforms may occur as part of a broader regime change, while others may be adopted by authoritarian governments seeking to gain legitimation and other benefits.
 In particular, it is possible that at a moment of regime transition, an insurance logic will incentivize outgoing ruling parties to permit the creation of more formally dependent courts (Magalhães 1999), at the same time as their manipulative capacity declines.
 Balancing on transitional election helps control for this possible source of confounding.

-I also variables that capture sources of judicial independence.
+I also include variables that capture sources of judicial independence.
 All variables described below lag one year behind any pre-election judicial reform.
 These are the age of the regime in years (Boix, Miller, and Rosato 2013) since younger democracies may be more prone to changes in judicial independence (Helmke and Rosenbluth 2009), the level of economic development (Helmke and Rosenbluth 2009), the openness of the media environment (J. K. Staton 2010) and of the political system (Ramseyer 1994), the degree of concentration of power in the executive, and the extent of horizontal competition between the executive and the legislature (Helmke 2012; Randazzo, Gibler, and Reid 2016; Epperly 2019).
 I also include measures of high-court independence and low-court independence from V-Dem, as well as the latent judicial independence measure developed by Linzer and Staton (Linzer and Staton 2015).
 This allows the models to capture the estimated effect of a positive de jure reform, independent of the pre-reform level of de facto independence.